-Six Day Trek to Weismans Peak 4,620m - Rwenzori Mountains National Park
+Five Day Trek to Weismans Peak 4,620m

 Guides generally brief clients the night before the trek.

-After a good breakfast, trekking starts at 8.30am and you soon enter the Bamboo-Mimulopsis Zone which is steep climb with many high steps.
-In the wet season the bamboo area is rather muddy and slippery making the going slow.
+After a good breakfast, trekking starts at 8.30am and you enter the Bamboo-Mimulopsis Zone which is steep climb with many high steps.
+In the wet season the bamboo zone is rather muddy and slippery making the going slow.
 However the atmosphere and the forest is beautiful as you climb 551 metres altitude and a distance of 1.8km to Kalalama Camp at 3,147 meters which is in the Heather-Rapanea Zone where you can take a rest and a quick cup of tea or coffee before heading on to Mutinda Camp.
-The trail meanders up and over several small knolls along a ridge top then drops down the side of the valley before climbing again, and in doing so cross several small streams and passing close to moss covered waterfalls.
+The trail meanders up and over several small knolls along a ridge top then drops down the side of the valley before climbing again, and in doing so cross several small streams and pass close to moss covered waterfalls.
 You then climb steadily along the side of a beautiful mossy river which tumbles down over the rocks under the Giant Heather trees whose trunks are covered in green moss with old man beards (Usnea lichen) hanging from the branches.
 The trail twists and turns as you climb up the deep valley, which has an enormous variety of plants and flowers.
 This valley is unique with many Giant Heather trees creating a beautiful atmosphere often shrouded in mist.

 4.9km starting at 3,688 meters climbing to 4,062 meters